pipelinelabo/datalaiq-wiki/configuration/parameters.md

 Applies to:        Indexer and Webserver
 Default Value:        `/opt/gravwell/etc/license`
 Example:        `License-Location=/opt/gravwell/etc/my_license`
-Description:        Sets the path to the datalaiq license file, the path must be readable by the gravwell user and group.
+Description:        Sets the path to the datalaiq license file, the path must be readable by the user and group.

 ####**Config-Location**
 Applies to:        Indexer and Webserver